 Bonus points if you get the stranger to share the news that he/she found a “long lost cousin.”

-In mapping out a plan for someone to up her Positivity:Negativity ratio, I sprinkled some fun things in there, like: Face Swap with a stranger.
+In mapping out an impromptu plan for someone to “up” her Positivity:Negativity ratio, I sprinkled some fun things in there, like: Face Swap with a stranger.
 (If you are curious about this “plan” it was basically mapping readings and activities from Positivity and Wise Mind Living into 8 weeks.)

 “So what exactly should I do?”
 If you have a clear goal, say growing your business, there may be some things on the ‘ol to-do list that you have been avoiding because they are scary.
 A lot of time the things we procrastinate are the scary ones.
 So try those.
 And then reward yourself.
 The whole exercise is to put yourself out there.
 The resulting YES’s or NO’s are not the point of the exercise.
 You should also pay attention to that little voice that has an exciting idea — if you are scared by it, do it anyway.
 If you watched Jia Jiang’s video, you saw that sometimes the NO is followed by a conversation that gives helpful, elucidating information.
 And what if you don’t have a clear goal in mind?
 I personally like Carrie’s take on this — rooting the challenges you craft for yourself from a place of spreading love and kindness.
 She speaks of “being someone’s kitchen-table story.”
 And then, the most genius advice I heard recently was to ask “What can I do better?” when you get a YES.
+Ask when you get a NO, and ask when you get a YES.
 Listen to Saul Blinkoff on Cathy Heller’s Don’t Keep Your Day Job podcast.

 So what fears should be attractive to you?
 Jen Sincero writes that it’s the scary things that also get you excited.
 She says you can use fear as a compass in this way.
 Jonah Sachs says: “If you are compelled by it, but it’s making you nervous, that’s a really good sign that you should be considering it as a possibility if you’re in a world where what you are doing is no longer working.
 It’s really that self-coaching towards not being crazy and taking every risk you possibly can, but moving towards those things that scare us most.
 That’s where growth really happens.”